Adam4lexander/Spoke/Docs/Core/05_SpokeEngine.md

 ### Internal Deferral

-Let's look at that same logic — but inside a reactive scope:
+Let's look at that same logic, but inside a reactive scope:

 ```csharp
 public class MyBehaviour : SpokeBehaviour {